Brett Kavanaugh: Christine Blasey Ford

 On September 19, the Senate Judiciary Committee invited Kavanaugh and Ford to testify about the allegation.
 Kavanaugh agreed to testify on September 19.
 Ford requested that the FBI investigate the matter first, but Judiciary Committee chair Chuck Grassley declined the request, and gave Ford a deadline of September 21 to inform the committee whether she intended to testify.
 He added that Ford was welcome to appear before the committee privately or publicly.
 On September 20, Ford's attorney opened negotiations with the committee to reschedule the hearing under "terms that are fair and which ensure her safety".
 A bipartisan Judiciary Committee panel and Ford's representatives agreed to a hearing after September 24.

 Ford stated that Leland Ingham Keyser, a lifelong friend, was present at the party where the alleged assault took place.
 On September 22, Keyser stated through her attorney that she did not know Kavanaugh and had no memory of the party or a sexual assault.
 The attorney did confirm that Keyser was a friend of Ford's, and Keyser told The Washington Post that she believed Ford's allegation.

 On October 4, 2018, the White House announced that it had found no corroboration of Ford's allegation after reviewing the FBI's latest probe into Kavanaugh's past.
 Her attorneys tweeted, "Those directing the FBI investigation were not interested in seeking the truth."

 In September 2019, New York Times reporters Kate Kelly and Robin Pogrebin published The Education of Brett Kavanaugh: An Investigation.
 They reported that Keyser "thought the whole setup Ford described ... sounded wrong", and that she "challenged Ford's accuracy", quoting Keyser as saying, "I don't have any confidence in the story".
 According to The Washington Post, the book revealed that "Keyser also said she spoke with many people who 'wanted me to remember something different'—suggesting that there was pressure on her to toe the line [against Kavanaugh]".
+Keyser felt she was being pressured to alter her story via veiled threats of exposing her "addictive tendencies".